Alek Thomas Preview, Player Props: Diamondbacks vs. Astros

 Alek Thomas At The Plate

-- Thomas has 16 doubles, five triples, nine home runs and 19 walks while hitting .231.
+- Thomas is batting .229 with 16 doubles, five triples, nine home runs and 19 walks.

-- Thomas has driven in a run in 29 games this season (25.9%), including six games with more than one RBI (5.4%).
-He has also driven in three or more of his team's runs in two contests.
+- Thomas has an RBI in 29 of 113 games this season, with multiple RBI in six of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.